A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 with the random variables representing uncertainties about the parameters of the model.
 The straightforward discretization $\dot{x} \approx \frac{x^{(n+1)}-x^{(n)}}{\Delta t}$ leads to the transfer function

-In the simulation, we utilize independent Gaussian densities $f_{C_1} := \mathcal{N}(1,0.01^2)$, $f_{C_2} := \mathcal{N}(1,0.01^2)$ and $f_{C_3} := \mathcal{N}(0.25,0.01^2)$ as well as $f_{B_1},f_{B_2} := \mathcal{N}(0,0.005^2)$.
-The differential equation model is known to lead to a steady state density \cite{Hoegele 2026_2} and we want to observe the evolution of the starting distribution to this steady state distribution based on the discretized iteration equation.
+In the simulation, we utilize independent Gaussian densities $f_{C_1} := \mathcal{N}(1,0.01^2)$, $f_{C_2} := \mathcal{N}(1,0.01^2)$ and $f_{C_3} := \mathcal{N}(0.25,0.01^2)$ as well as $f_{B_1},f_{B_2} := \mathcal{N}(0,0.005^2)$. {Please note, numerically the $f_{B_1},f_{B_2}$ are truncated after three times the standard deviation.} The differential equation model is known to lead to a steady state density \cite{Hoegele 2026_2} and we want to observe the evolution of the starting distribution to this steady state distribution based on the discretized iteration equation.
 We utilize $P=192000$ samples and $\Delta t=0.2$ (observing acceptable convergence results with minor numerical artifacts, see Figure \ref{fig:Res:RosMcA_iteration_numericstep} (left) for an impression).
-In Figure \ref{fig:Res:RosMcA_iteration_posterior_004_2}, we are utilizing starting density $f_{\boldsymbol{x}^{(1)}}$ as a uniform density on $[0.1,0.5]\times [0.1,0.5]$ and observe its evolution into the steady state distribution.
-The deterministic steady state (when taking the modes of each density function as parameter values) is at $(\frac{1}{3},\frac{8}{9})$ and coincides well with the simulation result.
+In Figure \ref{fig:Res:RosMcA_iteration_posterior_004_2}, we are utilizing starting density $f_{\boldsymbol{x}^{(1)}}$ as a uniform density on $[0,0.5]\times [0,0.5]$ and observe its evolution into the steady state distribution.
+The deterministic steady state (when taking the modes of each density function as parameter values) is at $(\frac{1}{3},\frac{8}{9})$ and coincides well with the simulation result. {In addition, in Figure \ref{fig:Res:RosMcA_iteration_posterior_004_2_cuts} cross sections of that simulation are presented and compared to pathwise Monte Carlo simulation.
+The shapes and positions of the intensity values are comparable but the smoothing effect of $\boldsymbol{B}$ in the full-density calculation and the RDE approximation by RIEs becomes visible.}

 In the second example, we present a SDE version of the normalized \textit{Rosenzweig McArthur} model \cite{Wang 2025}, i.e.

 with the real parameters $k,m,c$ and a Wiener process $\boldsymbol{W}_t$, leading to the transfer function